 Resumes provide limited information, which isn’t enough to evaluate the true potential of candidates’ on-the-job performance.

 On the other hand, a well-designed pre-employment test can provide you with much more accurate, objective information to evaluate your candidates.

-You can accurately assess their knowledge, skills and determine how well they match with the job role, which in turn, will increase the odds of you hiring the right person for the job, ultimately reducing the turnover rate.
+You can accurately assess their knowledge and skills and determine how well they match with the job role, which in turn, will increase the odds of you hiring the right person for the job, ultimately reducing the turnover rate.

-Now that you’re familiar with the benefits of using a pre-employment screening, we’d also like to share some of the best practices for using pre-employment testing.
+Now that you’re familiar with the benefits of using a pre-employment screening test, let’s look at some of the best practices for using pre-employment testing.

 Best Practices for Implementing Pre-Employment Testing

 Before you decide to create a pre-employment test and implement it into your hiring process, you must learn how to get the most out of it.
 Below we’ve shared the best practices that will help you make the smartest hiring decisions:

 You can’t use the same test for every job role that you’re hiring for.
 Every job role requires a specific set of skills and knowledge.
 That’s why you need to choose the right test to assess your candidates.

 Ensure that the test you choose has a range of questions that help you narrow down the focus of your assessment.
 You should test for skills, learn if they have the desired knowledge, and get to know them.